Submissions

 Reviews

-Narrative Reviews (Articles offering a comprehensive analysis of the existing literature in a specific field of study or research area): unstructured abstract, max 300 words; text, max 10,000 words excluding abstract, references, figures and tables; max 6 tables and/or figures; no limit for the number of references.
+Requirements: unstructured abstract max 300 words; text max 10,000 words (excluding abstract, references, figures and tables); max 6 tables and/or figures; no limit for the number of references.

 Systematic Reviews and Meta-Analysis

-Systematic Reviews and Meta-Analyses (Articles presenting or summarizing data from many studies to address specific research questions on health).
+Articles presenting or summarizing data from many studies to address specific research questions on health

 Inclusion and exclusion criteria and methods used to search the literature and to aggregate data should be clearly described.
 Meta-synthesis, similar to quantitative systematic reviews and statistical meta-analyses, qualitative synthesis-relying on a diverse set of techniques (e.g., meta-ethnography, meta-study, thematic synthesis), have the potential to overcome the limitations of small-scale qualitative studies and promote a greater understanding in a particular area.